Winter Park Highlands Association

 5. educating property owners on defensible space and fuel reduction issues

-6. hosting an annual picnic and meeting (last Saturday in June)
+6. hosting an annual picnic and meeting (last first weekend in August)

 7. maintaining a website as a communications channel and keeping owners updated through emails